cylc/cylc-doc/src/user-guide/writing-suites.rst

    These functions must be contained within ``{{`` Jinja2 blocks as opposed to ``{%`` blocks.

+.. _jinja2-raise:

 Raise
 """""

-The "raise" function will result in an error containing the provided text.
+The ``raise`` function will result in an error containing the provided text.

 .. code-block:: cylc